Wisconsin Supreme Court disallows absentee ballot drop boxes

 The conservative law firm Wisconsin Institute for Law & Liberty sued in 2021.
 The state Supreme Court in February barred the use of drop boxes outside election clerk offices in the April election for local offices, such as mayor, city council and school board seats.
 The court ruled Friday on the question of whether to allow secure ballot boxes in places such as libraries and grocery stores.

+State law is silent on drop boxes.
+The court said the absence of a prohibition in state law does not mean that drop boxes are legal.

+“Nothing in the statutory language detailing the procedures by which absentee ballots may be cast mentions drop boxes or anything like them,” Justice Rebecca Bradley wrote for the majority.

-State law is silent on drop boxes and the court said absentee ballots can be returned only to the clerk’s office or a designated alternative site but that site cannot be an unstaffed drop box.
+The court said absentee ballots can be returned only to the clerk’s office or a designated alternative site but that site cannot be an unstaffed drop box.
 The bipartisan Wisconsin Elections Commission had told local election officials the boxes can be placed at multiple locations and that ballots can be returned by people other than the voter, but put that on hold pending the Supreme Court’s ruling.

+Rick Esenberg, president of the conservative law firm that brought the case, said the ruling “provides substantial clarity on the legal status of absentee ballot drop boxes and ballot harvesting.”
+He said it also makes clear that state law, not guidance from the Elections Commission, is the final word on how elections are run.

+Concerns about the safety of drop boxes expressed by the majority “is downright dangerous to our democracy” Justice Ann Walsh Bradley wrote in dissent.

 Republicans who control the Wisconsin Legislature have also tried to enact laws limiting the use of absentee ballots, but Evers has vetoed them.